vcr/vcr/README.md

     :match_requests_on => [:uri, :method]

-If you want to match on body, just add it to the array:
+If you want to match on another attribute, just add it to the array:

     :match_requests_on => [:uri, :method, :body]

 Note that FakeWeb cannot match on `:body` or `:headers`.
+In general, it is recommended that you configure your cassettes to match on the most specific set of attributes that is deterministic.

 ## Configuration